Course Outline

 Requirements

-• Ability to use software development tools in C++ in a GNU/Linux and/or MS Windows environment
+• Ability to use tools for building software in C++ in the GNU/Linux and/or MS Windows environment

-• Knowledge of programming issues in C++ (procedural and object-oriented paradigm) at advanced and intermediate level
+• Knowledge of programming concepts in C++ (both procedural and object-oriented paradigms) at an advanced and intermediate level

 28 Hours